alvimmh/core-identity-server/README.md

 ## user-secrets

-Initialize user-secrets by running command `dotnet user-secrets init --project src/CoreIdentityServer/` from the root directory.
+Initialize user-secrets by running command `dotnet user-secrets init --project src/CoreIdentityServer/` from the repository root directory.

 Add required user-secrets from protected sources for the following keys: